AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 2. Prepare the fuzzing by selecting and optimizing the input corpus for the target.
-3. Perform the fuzzing of the target by randomly mutating input and assessing if a generated input was processed in a new path in the target binary.
+3. Perform the fuzzing of the target by randomly mutating input and assessing if that input was processed on a new path in the target binary.

 ## 0. Common sense risks